ohler55/ojg/design.md

  - A short trip to Regex filters for JSONPath.
  - A construction project to add JSON building to the **oj** command which is an alternative to jq but using JSONPath.
- - Explore new territory by implementing a Simple Encoding Notation which mixes GraphQL symtax with JSON for simplier more forgiving format.
+ - Explore new territory by implementing a Simple Encoding Notation which mixes GraphQL syntax with JSON for simpler more forgiving format.